 Making my own DIY Reusable Homemade Face Wipes for 71 Cents per Week is a game changer!
 These easy little wipes that only take a couple minutes to make will cut down your cosmetic budget so much that you won’t turn back!

 Face wipes are just so darn convenient.
 They also make my wallet cry.
-When I realized I was spending $6 on only two weeks’ worth of wipes, I decided to make my own homemade face wipes.
-Making my own DIY reusable face wipes allows me to save money, be a little more green, and continue to use a product that I love in a more convenient way, all while making it stretch further.
+When I realized I was spending $6 on only two weeks’ worth of wipes, I decided to make my own.
+Making them allows me to save money, be a little more green, and continue to use a product that I love in a more convenient way, all while making it stretch further.

-1. Measure distilled water into a microwave safe container.
-Microwave for about 2 minutes (should be warm to the touch, not burning hot).
+Step One: Measure distilled water into a microwave safe container.
+Microwave for about 90 seconds (should be warm to the touch, not burning hot).

-3. Using clean hands, place your cloths in the bowl and massage them into the mixture in order to coat them.
+Step Three: Using clean hands, place your washcloths in the bowl and massage them into the mixture in order to coat them.
 Add in the remaining water and massage the mixture into the cloths until they’re all saturated.
 If you see a mountain of bubbles forming, it’s totally normal.

-5. Fold cloths into quarters and place them inside your jar.
-Stack them, rather than stuff them so you’ll easily be able to reach in for another day after day.
+Step Five: Fold washcloths into quarters and place them inside your jar.
+Stack them so you’ll easily be able to reach in for another day after day.
 Then place the lid on your jar and you’re done!

 That was easy, wasn’t it?
 No chemist skills required.